queezythegreat/arduino-cmake/README.markdown

 5. Uploading

     Once everything built correctly we can upload.
 Depending on your Arduino you will have to update the serial port used for uploading the firmware.
-To change the port please edit the following variable in CMakeLists.txt:
+To change the port please edit the following variable in *CMakeLists.txt*:

         set(${FIRMWARE_NAME}_PORT /path/to/device)